Gositi/discord-fs/README.md

 Discord as a filesystem.
 Version `1.0.2-pre-release`.

-This is a simple, feature-sparse implementation of a program allowing you to use Discord as your free, unlimited cloud-storage.
+This is a simple, feature-sparse (for now) implementation of a program allowing you to use Discord as your free, unlimited cloud-storage.
 You assign a channel, mount the filesystem and let the bot do the rest.

-This is a hobby project of mine, forks and pull requests are welcome!
+This is a hobby project of mine, forks and pull requests are welcome (following the roadmap below or not)!
 If anything breaks, please tell me in an Issue so I can fix it.

 ## Usage